cfpb/consumerfinance.gov/docs/elasticsearch-implementation.md

-# ElasticSearch
+# Elasticsearch

-We use ElasticSearch 7.4 and the [django-elasticsearch-dsl](https://django-elasticsearch-dsl.readthedocs.io/en/latest/) library to interact with ElasticSearch.
+We use Elasticsearch 7.4 and the [django-elasticsearch-dsl](https://django-elasticsearch-dsl.readthedocs.io/en/latest/) library to interact with Elasticsearch.

-## Implementing ElasticSearch for a Wagtail Page
+## Implementing Elasticsearch for a Wagtail Page

-In order to introduce consistency across the different apps within consumerfinance.gov we are encouraging the following structure for interacting with ElasticSearch.
+In order to introduce consistency across the different apps within consumerfinance.gov we are encouraging the following structure for interacting with Elasticsearch.
 We are looking to organize all of our search related code to a sub directory within the respective apps models directory.
 A typical structure would look like `ask-cfpb/models/search/documents.py`, where ask-cfpb is the app where the search will reside in.
 Within the documents.py file we would expect to see the following classes.

 ### Wagtail Page